scottfr/SystemsBook/Understanding/understanding.md

 {"title": "Filling a Swimming Pool", "description": "The following model investigates filling a swimming pool as a stock.", "load": "http://insightmaker.com/insight/4990"}
 # End Model

-This model again attempts to demonstrate that building a model is an iterative process where you build a little and test.
+This model again demonstrates that building a model is an iterative process where you build a little and test.
 And when things don't go the way you expect them to go it's an opportunity for learning.

 It's also important to note that it's best not to bury variables inside other variables.
-Making them explicit in the diagram, as was done with **Hose Capacity**, makes it easier for others to see what the relevant influences are.
+Making them explicit in the diagram, as was done with **Hose Capacity**, makes it easier for others to see the relevant influences.

 ## Rabbit Population ##

 Remember the previous comment about seldom developing a model in the form it needs to be on the first try?
 Investigation of a simple "Rabbit Population"^[Rabbit Population Growth [http://insightmaker.com/insight/5123](http://insightmaker.com/insight/5123)] model should be most informative.

 # Model
-{"title": "Rabbit Population", "description": "This model reflects the the notion that more rabbits create even more rabbits.", "load": "http://insightmaker.com/insight/5123"}
+{"title": "Rabbit Population", "description": "This model reflects the notion that more rabbits create even more rabbits.", "load": "http://insightmaker.com/insight/5123"}
 # End Model

-As demonstrated in the unfolding of this model you should approach the development of a model as a learning experience.
+As demonstrated in the unfolding of this model, you should approach the development of a model as a learning experience.
 When things go wrong it's an opportunity for learning.
 You learn from the model and the model learns from you.
 Once the two of you learn enough it's probably a meaningful model.

 ## Savings Account ##

 Why should you put money in a savings account?
 Why does the bank want you to put money in a savings account?
-Building and working with a model for a bank "Savings Account"^[Savings Account [http://insightmaker.com/insight/5887](http://insightmaker.com/insight/5887)] can also be most informative also.
+Building and working with a model for a bank "Savings Account"^[Savings Account [http://insightmaker.com/insight/5887](http://insightmaker.com/insight/5887)] can also be very informative.

 # Model
 {"title": "Savings Account", "description": "How does a savings account really work?", "load": "http://insightmaker.com/insight/5887"}
 # End Model

 All of the pieces of the model are relevant and have an impact on the behavior of the model.
-As indicated a model tells a story, a story for which only pieces of can be found in the model.
+As indicated, a model tells a story; a story for which only pieces of can be found in the model.
 The model itself is more than just the sum of its parts.

 ## Why Aren't We All Rich ##

-If one can put money in an investment account, it grows over time, and it grows even faster with regular deposits, why aren't more people rich and ready for retirement?
-I've started numerous retirement programs through the years though for one reason or another they've all evaporated in time.
+If one can put money in an investment account that grows over time, and grows even faster with regular deposits, why aren't more people rich and ready for retirement?
+I've started numerous retirement programs through the years, but for one reason or another they've all evaporated in time.
 What is the basis of this sad state of affairs?
 "Why Aren't We All Rich?"^[Why Aren't We All Rich? [http://insightmaker.com/insight/6827](http://insightmaker.com/insight/6827)] investigates some of the reasons behind this.

 # Model
-{"title": "Why Aren't We All Rich?", "description": "Soft influences are often note very obvious even though they can have a major influence.", "load": "http://insightmaker.com/insight/6827"}
+{"title": "Why Aren't We All Rich?", "description": "Soft influences are often not very obvious, even though they can have a major influence.", "load": "http://insightmaker.com/insight/6827"}
 # End Model

-We now have a model which provides some incentives to start and continue to deposit money in an Investment Account, and some disincentives toward the withdrawal of funds, though have we really addressed the initial situation posed?
+We now have a model that provides some incentives to start and continue to deposit money in an Investment Account.
+We also have disincentives toward withdrawing funds.
+However, have we really addressed the initial situation posed?
 Not really.
-As far as starting the Investment Account and regularly depositing money, there are incentives, and for many these incentives are enough to get them to invest.
-For many the incentive, for one reason or another, is not sufficient.
-And, any more strict incentives would likely be looked on unfavorably.
+There are incentives for starting the Investment Account and regularly depositing money.
+For many these incentives are enough to get them to invest.
+For others, for one reason on another, the incentive is not sufficient.
+For those people, additional or more strict incentives would likely be looked on unfavorably.
 People do not like to be manipulated, even when it is for their own benefit.
-The penalty for withdrawal is a deterrent in some respects though as the Investment Account continues to grow its attractiveness in terms of what it can purchase continues to entice.
+The penalty for withdrawal is a deterrent in some respects, though as the Investment Account continues to grow, its attractiveness in terms of what it can purchase continues to entice.
 The best answer for this situation is to legally tie up the withdrawal process so it's only an option in the case of dire emergencies.
 Though as much as people find being manipulated by others distasteful, being controlled by themselves is just as distasteful.

 Is the model done?
 As usual, the answer is; "It Depends!"
-If it has provided sufficient understanding to address the situation posed then it is sufficient.
-If not then it should be taken further, though once it is sufficient you should STOP!
+If it has provided sufficient understanding to address the situation posed, then it is sufficient.
+If not, then it should be taken further.
+NOTE: once it is sufficient you should STOP!

 ~ Exercise
 There is a logic flaw in this model which you might try to repair.
-The Penalty is not actually taken from the Investment Account but from the Withdrawal itself so it reduces the amount you actually get from the Withdrawal.
-Be warned that is might be a tricky fix.
+The Penalty is not actually taken from the Investment Account, but from the Withdrawal itself, so it reduces the amount you actually get from the Withdrawal.
+Be warned that this might be a tricky fix.
 ~ End Exercise

 ----------